CAMP-eXplain-AI/PathwayGrad/index.md

 In this work, we:
-* discuss critical pathways (sparse neural pathways that encode critical input features), and show that pruning obective does not identify these pathways
+* discuss critical pathways (sparse neural pathways that encode critical input features), and show that the pruning obective does not identify these pathways
 * propose a feature attribution (**saliency map**) method, "Pathway Gradient", by leveraging critical pathways